-- 3.16 There are occasions where HSE and Scottish Fire and Rescue Services (SFRS) contact Aberdeen City Council to request further information or ask for action to be taken with regard to the way Aberdeen City Council undertake their legal duties. - 3.17 There were no interventions with HSE in this reporting period.
-No site visits from SFRS were made as part of their annual audit of ACC properties. - 3.18 Any identified actions from any audit visits undertaken are added to the fire risk actions database and allocated to the responsible manager.
-These are followed through the fire action dashboard to close out.
-Any actions which were to pass their compliance date are raised with the relevant Chief Officer and reported to the Risk Board.
+- 3.16 There are occasions where HSE and Scottish Fire and Rescue Services (SFRS) contact Aberdeen City Council to request further information or ask for action to be taken regarding the way Aberdeen City Council undertake their legal duties. - 3.17 The HSE carried out 3 visits to assess the management of asbestos in schools during this reporting period.
+HSE served an improvement notice on two of the sites requiring them to have building specific asbestos management plans on site.
+The Council has a central digital database which covers every Council building and identifies locations of asbestos on each site with actions required for the management of identified asbestos.
+However, the HSE required a written management plan to be in place at each building.
+Management plans have since been submitted to HSE who have reviewed the management plans and confirmed that they are satisfied that the Council has complied with the notices served. - 3.18 SFRS carried out 3 site visits as part of their annual audit of ACC (Aberdeen City Council) care properties, homelessness accommodation and educational establishments and provided letters of their recommendations. - 3.19 The identified actions from these audit visits have been added to the fire risk actions database and allocated to the responsible manager.
+These will be followed through the fire action dashboard to close out.
+Any actions which pass their compliance date are raised with the relevant Chief Officer and reported to the Risk Board.